Liaison with Valuation Office Agency and other offices: Procedure for References - reviewing and failure of negotiations

 Reviewing procedure for references

-The Valuation Office Agency (VOA) is required to issue an informal report within four weeks of receipt of the case or from receipt of additional information.
-However, where the VOA is unable to accept the suggested values, an indicative opinion of value will be provided.
-The VOA will then automatically proceed to formal negotiations unless specifically advised by SAV not to do so.
-The VOA will also indicate when the matter is likely to be resolved.
+The Valuation Office Agency (VOA) target is to issue a not negotiated report within an average of 20 working days of receipt of the case or from receipt of additional information.
+Where the VOA is unable to accept the suggested values, an indicative opinion of value will be provided.

 Where formal negotiations are undertaken, the SAV valuer should request a progress report every three months.